Crime in Mexico: Cooperation with the United States

 In 1996, Mexico changed its policy to allow extradition of its citizens to the United States to face trial.
 Previously, the Constitution had forbidden its citizens to be extradited.

 In 2005, the U.S. State Department defended efforts by the two countries to reduce violence and drug trafficking on the border following decisions by governors in the U.S. states of Arizona and New Mexico to declare an emergency in their border counties.
 The two governors stated, "the federal government's inability to control crime and violence related to illegal immigration had forced them to take matters into their own hands".
 The Mexican government criticized the emergency declarations.

 The U.S. state of Texas and Mexican police officials held a conference in San Antonio to discuss ways of coordinating efforts to stop crime but there are questions about how successful the program will be.

 Many Mexican police officials in border towns have been targets of assassination by drug cartels, who have even threatened local law enforcement in the United States.
 In January 2003, the security consulting company of former New York City Mayor Rudolph Giuliani was hired by business leaders to come up with a plan to clean up Mexico City, which has the second-highest crime rate in Latin America.

 Social initiatives

 Protest march against crime

 In June 2004, at least a million people marched through the Mexican capital and other cities to protest the failure of federal and local governments to control crime in one of the world's most crime-ridden countries.

-In 2008, a second civilian protest was made after independent NGOs exhorted the public, again, at least one million people attended over Mexico City and other major cities all across Mexico.
-On this second march candles were lit and the national anthem was played.
-The protest generated more public attention perhaps because in this same year, a 12-year-old son of the Marti family, owners of a prominent well-known sports gear business, was abducted and murdered.
-In the same year, a similar situation occurred to the 19-year-old daughter of Nelson Vargas, a businessman and former government representative.
-These two cases brought great public attention since the scale of crime and violence was very rare to hit over certain social groups, being these amongst the most remarkable exemptions.

 Human rights violations

-In its effort to combat crime, the Mexican army was accused of crimes against of humanity by several NGOs.
+In its effort to combat crime, the Mexican army was accused of crimes against humanity by several NGOs.
 In September 2014, several Mexican human rights groups and International Federation for Human Rights, had filed a complaint with the office of the prosecutor of the International Criminal Court, asking it to investigate the “systematic and widespread” abuse of thousands of civilians by the army and the police in their fight against organized crime.